20 fun virtual team building activities for remote employees

 Sure, working from home lets you avoid commuting, have a flexible work schedule, and spend more time with family, but these clearly come at a cost, particularly for those of us who have gotten used to spending 8 hours a day side-by-side with our colleagues.

-The importance of remote team building activities
+The importance of virtual team building

 Welcoming newcomers, making individuals feel like they’re part of a team, fostering camaraderie – not only will these things help keep loneliness at bay, but they’ll also help develop friendships between colleagues, which leads to greater work satisfaction and improved performance